YanZuJ/Discrete_Choice_R/README.md

 ## Installation

 Please ensure you have at least R 4.3.3 version installed and RStudio.
-Both latest R and RStudio can be installe here: https://posit.co/download/rstudio-desktop/
+Both latest R and RStudio can be installed here: https://posit.co/download/rstudio-desktop/

-1. Clone this repository through git clone onto your computer
+1. Clone this repository through git clone onto your computer via your command prompt.
-2. Run Dependencies.R first to install all the necessary packages.
+2. Run **Dependencies.R** first to install all the necessary packages.
 3. For each R code, please remember to set your working directory to the this repository through `setwd` For example,
 ```bash